-78 Attorney General brief, 18; Exhibit AG-12, pp. 2-3.
+79 Attorney General brief, 18; Exhibit AG-12, pp. 2-3.

-79 Attorney General brief, 18, Exhibit AG-12, p.
+80 Attorney General brief, 18, Exhibit AG-12, p.
 4.

-80 Attorney General brief, 19-21; Exhibit AG-13.
+81 Attorney General brief, 19-21; Exhibit AG-13.

-simply false.
+DTE's testimony and associated responses have refused to acknowledge that its current practice of making citygate purchases during peak demand periods has not resulted in any shortfall in gas supply.
+This is a key point that must be understood and acknowledged, because it dispels the risks and fears that the Company raises without foundation.
+The response that more reliance on citygate purchases would lessen diversity of supply is simply false.
 It again shows a lack of understanding of gas supply dynamics.
 Marketers and other gas suppliers source their gas supply from diverse gas basins in North America and often from additional gas basins than those accessed by the Company through its gas purchasing.
 The gas supply delivered to Michigan, whether transported on pipeline capacity owned by the Company or owned by marketers and other gas suppliers does not reduce diversity of supply - on the contrary it enhances it.
 The key difference is that marketers and other gas suppliers having multiple customers for the pipeline capacity can make more efficient use of the capacity than the Company can by owning the same capacity.
-Therefore, marketers and other gas suppliers are often able to deliver reliable gas supply at a total cost lower than what the Company incurs.81
+Therefore, marketers and other gas suppliers are often able to deliver reliable gas supply at a total cost lower than what the Company incurs.82

-In reply, DTE Gas argues that however the language in Case No. U-20543 is interpreted, "the Commission did not order the Company to increase its citygate purchases."
-The company also cites the October 12, 2023, Order in Case No. U-21064 page 10, wherein, in response to essentially the same recommendation from the Attorney General as presented here, the Commission found:
+In reply, DTE Gas argues that however the language in Case No. U-20543 is interpreted, "the Commission did not order the Company to increase its citygate purchases."83 The company also cites the October 12, 2023, Order in Case No. U-21064 page 10, wherein, in response to essentially the same recommendation from the Attorney General as presented here, the Commission found:

 The Commission agrees with the ALJ.
 The Commission finds that DTE Gas's customers "benefit from regional diversity of supply with increased supply reliability and mitigated price risk."
 3 Tr 68.
 As DTE Gas has provided that the renewal of its contract was "the most reasonable and prudent means to ensure reliable transportation services to its customers", the Commission does not believe that DTE Gas failed to lower its cost of gas supply.
 PFD, p.
-24.83 reasonable and prudent, and since the Company has not deviated from those well vetted processes, the Company has met its burden."85 DTE Gas reiterates Mr. Madigan's testimony on the process the company uses to determine a reasonable and prudent approach to securing gas supply, noting that the Attorney General's focus on cost appears to ignore the company's operational needs, and the importance of securing reliable gas supplies as the SOLR.86
+24.84 inappropriate and not necessary."85 DTE Gas maintains that it has "put forth a case that establishes its decisions were reasonable and prudent" adding that Staff and the Commission have "validated that DTE Gas's purchasing decisions have been reasonable and prudent, and since the Company has not deviated from those well vetted processes, the Company has met its burden."86 DTE Gas reiterates Mr. Madigan's testimony on the process the company uses to determine a reasonable and prudent approach to securing gas supply, noting that the Attorney General's focus on cost appears to ignore the company's operational needs, and the importance of securing reliable gas supplies as the SOLR.87

-The company argues that the Attorney General's request that DTE Gas engage in a more thorough investigation of its gas supply strategy, "is unsupported, inappropriate and not necessary."
-DTE Gas maintains that it has "put forth a case that establishes its decisions were reasonable and prudent" adding that Staff and the Commission have "validated that DTE Gas's purchasing decisions have been
+The company argues that the Attorney General's request that DTE Gas engage in a more thorough investigation of its gas supply strategy, "is unsupported,

-82 DTE Gas reply, 7.
+83 DTE Gas reply, 7.